Copper(I) cyanide: Organic synthesis

 CuCN is a prominent reagent in organocopper chemistry.
 It reacts with organolithium reagents to form "mixed cuprates" with the formulas Li[RCuCN] and Li2[R2CuCN].
 The use of CuCN revolutionized the deployment of simpler organocopper reagents of the type CuR and LiCuR2, the so-called Gilman reagents.
 In the presence of cyanide, these mixed cuprates are more readily purified and more stable.

 The mixed cuprates Li[RCuCN] and Li2[R2CuCN] function as sources of the carbanions R−, but with diminished reactivity compared to the parent organolithium reagent.
 Thus they are useful for conjugate additions and some displacement reactions.

 CuCN also forms silyl and stannyl reagents, which are used as sources of R3Si− and R3Sn−.

-CuCN is used in the conversion of aryl halides to nitriles.
+CuCN is used in the conversion of aryl halides to nitriles in the Rosenmund–von Braun reaction.

 CuCN has also been introduced as a mild electrophilic source of nitrile under oxidative conditions, for instance secondary amines as well as sulfides and disulfides have been efficiently cyanated using this methodology.
 This last methodology has been then introduced in a domino 3 component reaction, leading to 2-aminobenthiazoles.